Reject cynicism.

 Monitor Competitors

 Analyze your competitors to understand whom they are targeting and how they are positioning their brand.
-Identify gaps and opportunities to differentiate your brand and better meet the needs of your audience.
+Identify gaps and opportunities to differentiate your organization and meet the needs of your audience.

 3. Create a Brand Voice

-Your brand voice is the personality and emotion infused into your brand's communications.
-Whether you choose a formal, casual, or playful tone, ensure it aligns with your brand's core and appeals to your target audience.
-Your brand voice should be consistent across all platforms and communications.
+Your brand voice is the personality and emotion infused into your communications.
+Whether you choose a formal, casual, or playful tone, ensure it aligns with your core message and appeals to your target audience.
+Your voice should be consistent across all platforms and communications.

 Define Your Brand's Personality